 Helldiver Pond

 Don't let an intimidating name fool you.
 This little pond is well worth the effort.
 Great views and frequent wildlife sightings should put this short trip on your to-do list.
-Hike out on a well maintained trail, or make a morning of it with a short, but scenic paddle.
+Hike out on a well-maintained trail, or make a morning of it with a short, but scenic paddle.

 Hiking

-• Elevation change: minimal
+• Elevation gain: Minimal

 This trail is designated as a handicap accessible trail.